View the full Customer + Corporate Symposium agenda here.

-Speaker: Aaron Berndt, Head of Central Region Energy Partnerships, Nest
+Yeye Zhang, Head of West Region Energy Partnerships, Nest

 A lively panel featuring a variety of new and old players in the utility industry discussing their unique roles in the changing energy arena.
 Highlighting the role of the utility as a trusted energy advisor to help customers understand the changing energy landscape and the options available to them.
 Panelists will speak to the impact and implications of these changes from the perspective of Regulatory, Technology, Intervenor, and Utility players during this question and answer session.

 1:00 PM – 2:15 PM

 Engaging Ambassadors in the Workplace + Community